LaWebcapsule/directus9/app/README.md

-# @directus/app
+# @directus9/app

-The Directus Admin App.
-Included with `directus` itself.
+The Directus9 Admin App.
+Included with `directus9` itself.
 You wouldn't install this package separately.